 ISDS is an “instrument” of international law.
-This isn’t a musical instrument.
 It’s a method or standard for enforcing trade deals, enabling companies to sue governments for lost profits.
 It means public policy can’t conflict with what’s been decided in the deal.
 ISDS ensures that the law is subservient to the trade agreement.

 In one of the pamphlets (pdf) championing ISDS in the UK they say proudly, “ISDS gives UK companies access to independent tribunals and to possible compensation when they are treated unfairly by [partner countries].
 It also deters [partners] from acting unfairly in the first place.”

 In other words, “Don’t worry about international laws.
 We’ve got your back.
-And if any government gives you trouble, we’ll help you to sue the sh*t out of them.
-They won’t f*ck with you again.”
+And if any government gives you trouble, we’ll help you to sue the pants off them.
+They won’t bother you again.”

 It’s being used more like a weapon than an “instrument”.

 To be fair, an international court may in fact fuel growth if companies have some assurances that they can fight back if they’ve been treated unfairly somewhere.
 But only big corporates with deep pockets are going to benefit, and they will likely only use that system against smaller countries with weaker legal systems who might threaten their business model, perhaps for good reason.